Aaron-Razon/Data221-Assignment-2/README.md

 - `crime.csv` (community crime + socio-economic variables)

 > Note: The README describes what each **program** does (not the output files).
+> Note: My descriptions are heavily based off of the assignment instructions.
+I used Google to show me how to nicely format the README using certian symbols.

 ---